shellydavid/dsa/algorithms/sorting_algorithms/README.md

 ## Insertion Sort - `O(n^2)`

 1. To start, the first element is considered the 'sorted region' and the rest of the array is the 'unsorted region'.
-2. Iterate through the array and insert elements into the 'sorted region' in their correct positions
+2. Iterate through the array and insert elements into the 'sorted region' in their correct position

 <img src='../../img/insertion-sort.png' height=400 width=600>